 Thanksgiving holiday School will be dismissed at 1 p.m.
 Wednesday for the Thanksgiving Holiday.

 By Joan Clayton: PNT religion columnist Let us be a truly thankful people because of God’s many blessings.
 “Let your lives overflow with joy and thanksgiving for all he has done” (TLB).
 Recognize the touch of the Master’s hand.
 I believe both great and small miracles happen every day and we let them go by […]

 “Thanksgiving without Cable TV is like a turkey without stuffing” declared an ad for Southwest Cable TV in the Portales News-Tribune.

-By Anita Doberman: PNT Columnist Thanksgiving isn’t a holiday I grew up with — in Italy we obviously don’t celebrate it, but I quickly took to it when I immigrated to this country.
+Anita Doberman Thanksgiving isn’t a holiday I grew up with — in Italy we obviously don’t celebrate it, but I quickly took to it when I immigrated to this country.
 In fact, even as a young college student I looked forward to this special day.
-The first few Thanksgiving I celebrated were […]
+The first few Thanksgiving I celebrated were new and colorful, […]